gouri-anil/text_editor/README.md

 # text_editor
-text editor with save options, font, colour and size options this program uses tkinter module, so run it on a local machine.
+A text editor with save options, font, colour and size options.
+This program uses the tkinter module, so run it on a local machine.